-LABORATORY SCIENCE CORE COURSES PHYSICS A/B (Core, College preparatory) BIOLOGY A/B (Core, College preparatory) The first course in physics with mathematical Biology is the study of all living things.
-Living things reasoning not exceeding the level of trigonometry. are characterized as having the ability to The course uses the concept of vectors.
-Physics reproduce, grow, adjust and adapt.
-This includes concepts usually include conservation laws, plants, animals and microorganisms.
-This course is motion, gravity, optics, energy, kinetic theory, designed to enhance student's awareness on the fields and interactions, and atomic structure.
+LABORATORY SCIENCE CORE COURSES

+PHYSICS A/B (Core, College preparatory)

+The first course in physics with mathematical reasoning not exceeding the level of trigonometry.
+The course uses the concept of vectors.
+Physics concepts usually include conservation laws, motion, gravity, optics, energy, kinetic theory, fields and interactions, and atomic structure.
 This course integrates curriculum which encompasses engineering design and engineering principles in alliance with the national science framework.
-This course also helps students learn about engineering design, technology, and applications of science as part of the curriculum.
+This course also helps students learn about engineering